natcap/invest.users-guide/source/coastal_blue_carbon.rst

 - **net-sequestration-[pool]-[year][suffix].tif** - the net sequestration in
   the given pool in the given year.
 See :eq:`cbc_net_sequestration`
+  Units: Megatonnes CO2E per hectare.

 - **total-carbon-stocks-[year][suffix].tif** - the sum of the stocks present
   across all three carbon pool at the given year.
+Units: Megatonnes CO2E per Hectare.

 Advanced Usage: Spatially-explicit Biophysical Parameters